SHOCKING! Domestic Violence Case Filed Against Sanjeeda Sheikh & Her Brother!

-Love Ka Hai Intezaar actress, Sanjeeda Sheikh got into legal trouble as her sister-in-law (Zakerabanu Zakir Hussain Bagban) filed domestic violence case against the actress, her brother (Anas Abdul Rahim Sheikh) and mother (Anisha Sheikh)!
+Love Ka Hai Intezaar actress, Sanjeeda Sheikh got into legal trouble as her sister-in-law (Zakerabanu Zakir Hussain Bagban) filed a domestic violence case against the actress, her brother (Anas Abdul Rahim Sheikh) and her mother (Anisha Sheikh)!

 As per Mumbai Mirror reports, Zakerabanu has alleged that the trio beat her up while she was speaking to her father (on the phone) on May 27 and asked her to leave their Mumbai house.
-She later left the house and got admitted to the hospital.
+She left the house and got admitted to the hospital.
 Later, she lodged an FIR at Sarkhej Police Station on May 29.

 Zakerabanu also alleged that they often demanded money from her father and would beat her up.
-She added that her husband is an alcoholic, a drug-addict and is also involved in match-fixing.
+She added that her husband is an alcoholic, a drug addict and is also involved in match-fixing.

 She was quoted by the leading daily as saying, "It was the final straw when Anas raised his hand on me in the presence of my mother and sister in their Mumbai home.
 I was hospitalised after that in Ahmedabad.
 I was told at the time of our marriage that he is in the construction business but he is mostly home."